usharesoft/appcenter-docs/admin/en/source/pages/install/install-overview.rst

 UForge Installation Overview
 ============================

-To install a fully functioning UForge platform, we provides the following 2 ISOs:
+To install a fully functioning UForge platform, we provide the following 2 ISOs:

 	* ``UForge Setup ISO`` – this includes all the necessary elements to have a functioning "UForge in a Box"